mod_fastcgi doesn't accept hostnames for 'host'. This is not according to Docs:ModFastCGI

 How does mod_proxy do this?
 I'm sure proxies aren't limited to IP addresses.

-#12 Updated by gstrauss about 1 year ago
+#12 Updated by gstrauss over 1 year ago

 - Subject changed from mod_fastcgi doesn not accept hostnames for 'host'.
 This is not according to Docs:ModFastCGI to mod_fastcgi doesn't accept hostnames for 'host'.
 This is not according to Docs:ModFastCGI